smittytone/e6809/README.md

 * Current address (PC register) and that memory location’s contents.
 * The Condition Code register bits as a binary value.
-* The Direct Page register on the left; the A and B registers on the right.
+* The A, B and Direct Page registers in that order.
 * The X and Y registers.
 * The S and U registers.